-George Washington University “Profiling Project” Investigate Seth Rich Murder
+George Washington University ‘Profiling Project’ Investigates Seth Rich Murder

 — Mediaite (@Mediaite) June 21, 2017

-Tuesday, Rich family spokesperson, Brad Bauman announced to a press conference:
+On Tuesday, Rich family spokesperson Brad Bauman announced to a press conference:

 “The Rich family was not provided a copy of the preliminary report, never saw the report or was otherwise consulted in the preparation of the report.
 I received the report a half an hour before it was made public thus depriving myself, the family or the family’s lawyers any reasonable time (to) review it.
 As noted, by the report’s methodology, ‘The Profiling Project’ was given no special access to any materials, evidence or persons and due to case sensitivity, conducted only informal, limited interviews.
 Given that fact, the family hopes that the general public takes the findings at face value—valuable experience in research collection and report writing for students at George Washington University but in no way should take any findings contained within as new, credible or otherwise lending credence to conspiracy theories surround the circumstances of Seth’s death.
 We further hope that this doesn’t continue to impede the Metropolitan Police Department’s ability to find the killers and give folks who might have information to their arrest cover to stay silent.”